Mariusthvdb/custom-ui/README.md

 ## Just to be sure....
 Don't, let me repeat, Don't use the guidelines from the original repo (I won't provide a link, as you'd probably click it ;-) ) anymore on downloading, installing and activating custom-ui or using Customizer.
 All of that info now is obsolete.
 Follow 1 - 6 above and you're set.

+## Caveats
+As always, there are caveats.
+I've stressed before, custom-ui was designed for HA States.
+Current HA is in very active development, and the Lovelace Frontend team constantly updates.
+Meaning this custom-ui can suddenly break completely.
+Nothing I can do about that, other than warn you here.
+And ofcourse, try to fix it in custom-ui.
+But, no promises made.

+Also, custom-ui can not customize everything.
+Entities created in python scripts (you need to set the customization in the script itself) and entities created by several add-ons wont be touched by custom-ui.
+Eg Home Assistant Google Drive Backup, and Argon One active cooling.
+You can work around that, by creating template sensors for those entities, which you can again customize in HA ;-)

+## Not all Lovelace cards are equal
+Lastly, not all core HA cards use the same icon handling.
+Because of that custom-ui doesn't work with (Entity card)[https://www.home-assistant.io/lovelace/entity/] and [Picture-glance card](https://www.home-assistant.io/lovelace/picture-glance/).

+[Card-mod](https://github.com/thomasloven/lovelace-card-mod), which is an amazing plugin for Lovelace with many features, to the rescue.